OpenInternet/saferjourno/content/chapters/chapter-2.en.md

 ## Introduction

 This section contains activities and a case study designed to get journalists thinking about how best to protect their online accounts.
-This is especially important for media workers as they often use their personal accounts for work leaving them and their information more vulnerable to digital threats, including hacking attempts and targeted phishing campaigns.
+Many journalists also use their personal accounts for work leaving them and their information more vulnerable to digital threats, including hacking attempts and targeted phishing campaigns.

 This chapter will cover:

 - Best practice for managing content in accounts
 - How to create secure passwords and where to store them
-- What is two-factor authentication (2FA) and how to use it
+- What two-factor authentication (2FA) is and how to use it
 - Guidance for better protecting against phishing

 ## Training journalists for the first time?

 Take a look at our helpful guidance below:

-- Journalists are often using their online accounts for both personal and work purposes, especially if they are freelancers.
-This means they have a lot of sensitive content being stored in their personal accounts.
-Journalists should be encouraged where possible to separate out their accounts online into work accounts and personal accounts.
+- Journalists often use their online accounts for both personal and work purposes, especially if they are freelancers.
+This means they have a lot of sensitive content stored in their personal accounts.
+Journalists should be encouraged where possible to separate out their accounts online accounts into work and personal ones.
-- Journalists are often unaware of where information is being stored in their accounts and also on their devices.
+- Journalists are often unaware of where information is being stored in their accounts and on their devices.
 Highlight the importance of carrying out an audit of their accounts and regularly backing up and deleting content.
 Trainers may wish to look at chapter five of this guide for more details on how to do this.
-- Media outlets encourage journalists to use their personal social media for work purposes, including contacting sources.
+- Media outlets sometimes encourage journalists to use their personal social media for work purposes, including contacting sources.
 These accounts are more vulnerable to attack as they are public facing and outlets often do not offer journalists help to secure them.
-- Journalists are often having sensitive conversations with sources via social media platforms and/or email.
-They are often unaware that these communications are being stored by the tech platform and can be subpoenaed at a later date.
+- Journalists often have sensitive conversations with sources via social media platforms and/or email.
+These communications are being stored by the tech platform and can be subpoenaed at a later date (this means that someone, like a security service, can ask a court to give them access to the content of those accounts, though the company can challenge this in court).
 It is important to tell journalists that even though they delete content, the company is still keeping a copy of that data.
 If sources are reaching out via social media, journalists should be encouraged to move conversations over to a more secure means of communication, such as Signal or WhatsApp.
-This will be covered more in the section on secure communications.
+This will be covered more in the chapter on secure communications.
 - Media outlets often have out-dated guidance on best practice for passwords and two-factor authentication.
-It is important to acknowledge this and tell journalists you are teaching them the current best practice which they should use for all their personal accounts.
+This outdated guidance might include recommending that journalists use short passwords with a lot of random-looking characters, or that they change their passwords frequently.
+It is important to acknowledge this and tell journalists that you are teaching them the current best practice which they should use for all their personal accounts.
+You can explain that some of this outdated guidance applied at a time when password and computer technology was a little different.
 - Journalists working for media outlets are likely to have questions around how best to share passwords with team members.
 This is often because more than one person needs access to the outlet’s official social media accounts.
 They are likely to be currently storing their passwords in a spreadsheet which they share with others.
-- Some journalists are at high risk of target phishing attacks.
+- Some journalists are at high risk of targeted phishing attacks, which are skilfully crafted and can be difficult to detect.
 It is important for the trainer to highlight which governments or online threat actors typically use phishing techniques and share the tactics that they use in the local context.
 The trainer should provide practical guidance on how best to protect against phishing.
 Telling journalists not to click on links or documents is not feasible as journalists frequently need to do so for their work.
 - It’s important for journalists to understand their own risk profile when it comes to account security.
 The trainer should set aside time to complete the risk assessment document on account security.

 ## Training digital security for the first time?